There are seven (7) different levels of BMX events that can be hosted:

 AusCycling utilises an Expression of Interest (EOI) process, where clubs can apply to host a State/Territory Championships.

-The EOI process for 2023 is now open.
+The EOI process for 2024 is now closed.

-Further information on the process and timelines for the 2023 EOI Process is available here.
+Further information on the requirements and timelines for the 2025 EOI Process will be available in 2024.

 State/Territory Championships Host Club Guide